Zack Schilawski

-Zack Schilawski (born April 15, 1987 in Raleigh, North Carolina) is an American former soccer player who last played for Carolina RailHawks in the North American Soccer League.
-He is currently an assistant coach at UNC Wilmington.
+Zack Schilawski (born April 15, 1987, in Raleigh, North Carolina) is an American former soccer player who last played for Carolina RailHawks in the North American Soccer League.
+He is currently an assistant coach for the Pittsburgh Panthers.

 Career

 High school

 He played all 4 years for Cary High School in Cary, North Carolina, earning All Conference team honors all 4 years, and All State honors for 3 years, in addition to graduating 4th in his academic class in 2006.

 College and amateur

 Schilawski played college soccer at Wake Forest University from 2006 to 2009 where he appeared in 99 games, scoring 40 goals and adding 20 assists.
 He was a member of Wake Forest's 2007 NCAA College Cup Championship team and scored the game-winning goal against Ohio State in the final of the 2007 College Cup at SAS Soccer Park in his hometown, Cary, NC.
 In 2009, he was also named to the All-ACC 1st Team and the College Soccer News All-American 2nd Team.

 During his college years, Schilawski also played for both Cary Clarets and their predecessor Cary RailHawks U23's in the USL Premier Development League.